Drilling bit type usually has a different function. there is a reason so many factory support drilling jobs with different drilling bit.

 planes as with natural diamond.
 PDC bits have been run very successfully in many areas around the world.
 They have been particularly successful (long bit runs and high ROP) when run in combination with turbodrills and oil based mud.

-A further development of the PDC bit concept was the introduction in the later 1980’s of Thermally Stable Polycrystalline (TSP) diamond drilling bit.
+A further development of the PDC bit concept was the introduction in the later 1980’s of the Thermally Stable Polycrystalline (TSP) diamond drilling bit.
 These bits are manufactured in a similar fashion to PDC bits but are tolerant of much higher

 temperatures than PDC bits.